 MDO Board of Directors

 The Missouri Dance Organization (MDO) is a membership driven organization.
 Members have a voice in its work and governance.
 MDO's Board of Directors is a working board and requires expertise in specific roles that are integral to MDO leadership, infrastructure, and long-term stability.
-We are always on the lookout for new Board members to energize the organization.
+We are always on the lookout for new Board members to represent all areas of the state and all genres of dance to energize the organization.
 If you are interested in serving on the MDO Board, email firstname.lastname@example.org.

 Lisa has been with the Columbia Performing Arts Centre, in Columbia, MO since its inception in 1998 and loves every moment she can spend with students.
 Lisa oversees the recreational ballet program syllabus, has taught modern and Swing, and has choreographed over 60 ballets and a few competition pieces throughout the years.